 What Happens When You are Detained?

 If you are detained, then your immigration appeal will usually take 4 months or less when appealing to the Boards of Immigration Appeals.
-The board prioritizes appeals of detained persons since it costs the government to detain people and it is a bigger problem if they are unlawfully detained.
+The board prioritizes appeals of detained persons since it costs the government to detain people and is a bigger problem if they are unlawfully detained.

-If you lose your appeal at the Board of Immigration Appeals, then your case will be referred to the circuit court.
+If you lose your appeal at the Board of Immigration Appeals, your case will be referred to the circuit court.
 It may take over 16 months for the circuit court to decide on your case after the initial decision.
 You must get a stay of removal to avoid getting deported.